mre/the-coding-interview/CONTRIBUTING.md

 # Hi!

-Thanks for your time and your willingness to contribute; I really appreciate it.
+Thanks for your time and your willingness to contribute; we really appreciate it.

 Here's how to contribute: